Learning how to read and understand food labels can help you make healthier choices.

-Check total calories per serving.
-Look at the serving size and how many servings you’re really consuming.
-If you double the servings you eat, you double the calories and nutrients, including the Percent Daily Value (% DV).
+Pay attention to the calories per serving and how many servings you’re really consuming if you eat the whole package.
+If you double the servings you eat, you double the calories and nutrients.

 Here are more tips for getting as much health information as possible from the Nutrition Facts label: